 - The Simple Carnival’s recordings will continue to be available on all major digital streaming and download services.
-Physical merchandise is no longer for sale, but you can find secondhand CDs on Amazon.
+Physical merchandise is no longer for sale, but you can find secondhand CDs on Amazon and eBay.

 - I am still working on the Smitten 3D project, with new 3D animated videos being released after they have made the rounds at film festivals.
 Even though I’m no longer promoting The Simple Carnival, I’m still making music videos because they’re a great training ground for filmmaking and animation.
 When Smitten 3D is complete, all of the completed music videos will stream in anaglyph 3D at www.smitten3d.com.
 There are no plans for releasing the final product on physical media.

 - After Smitten 3D is done, I plan to create some narrative animated shorts.
 I’ll be writing the orchestral score for those shorts.
 (It’ll be film music, not pop tunes.)
 While working on these shorts, I’ll be keeping an eye toward possibly directing an independent animated feature or two.

 - The Simple Carnival is no longer on the usual social media sites.
 In an alternate universe, there is a form of social media that I really enjoy being a part of…but in our current universe, no such option exists.
 That said, you can connect with me on LinkedIn.
 If I have anything really cool that I want to share, though, I’ll post it directly on this site — www.sundriftproductions.com.

 Why did I stop making pop music?
 After I completed the Smitten album, I felt as though I said everything that I wanted to say in a pop song.
 I’d rather stop while I’m ahead rather than repeat myself and overstay my welcome.